iVis-at-Bilkent/software-artifact-analyzer/README.md

 `npm run ng build` and `npm run build-prod` commands generate files inside ***dist\ng-visuall*** folder.
 An HTTP server should serve these files.
 You should use [server.js](server.js) file to run a server with command `node server.js`.

 ## Credits
-[Visuall](https://github.com/ugurdogrusoz/visuall) and dependencies including cytoscape.js.
+[Visuall](https://github.com/ugurdogrusoz/visuall) and its dependencies including cytoscape.js.

 ## About
 SAA is being developed by [i-Vis Research Lab](http://www.cs.bilkent.edu.tr/~ivis/)  and [BILSEN Research Group](https://bilsen.cs.bilkent.edu.tr/)  at Bilkent University.